Raimondo to give final State of the State address on Feb. 3

 PROVIDENCE, R.I.
 (WPRI) — In one of her final acts before leaving to join President-elect Joe Biden’s cabinet, Gov. Gina Raimondo will make her annual State of the State address to Rhode Island on Feb.
 3.

-Raimondo is expected to discuss her administration’s work over the past six years, including “investments in job training, economic development, education, health care, environmental progress, and more,” according to her office.
+Raimondo is planning to discuss her administration’s work over the past six years, including “investments in job training, economic development, education, health care, environmental progress, and more,” according to her office.

 The annual speech is typically an opportunity for the governor to preview some of her top priorities and policy proposals for the upcoming year, including the budget.
 But this year’s address will be one of Raimondo’s final acts before leaving her term early, assuming the U.S. Senate confirms her to the position of U.S. commerce secretary.